-Review Bowls are PowerPoint game shows that play like Jeopardy® and cover Common Core State Standards.
-They’re a fun, collaborative way to review content before an end of unit test or for end of grade review before state testing.
+Review Bowls are PowerPoint game shows that play like Jeopardy® and cover a variety of math skills.
+They’re a fun, collaborative way to review content before an end-of-unit test or for end-of-grade review before state testing.

 You need a computer with PowerPoint software, a way to share your computer screen (i.e., on a classroom TV, with a projector, or on a SmartBoard), and each student needs a whiteboard and marker.